ilmich/ghip8/README.md

 # About
-Ghip8 is a golang learning project that implement a Chip8 interpreter/disassembler useful for developing a complete emulator.
+Ghip8 is a golang learning project that implements a Chip8 interpreter/disassembler useful for developing a complete emulator.
 Chip8 can be considered one of the first game engine 2D developed by Joseph Weisbecker for the COSMAC VIP.
 More information on